netxms/netxms-doc/admin/concepts.rst

    * - Dashboard Root
      - Abstract object representing root of your dashboard tree.
      - - Dashboard
+       - Dashboard Group
+   * - Dashboard Group
+     - Grouping object which can contain dashboards or other dashboard group
+     - - Dashboard
+       - Dashboard Group
    * - Dashboard
      - Dashboard.
 Can contain other dashboards.
      - - Dashboard